InitRunner

 Resolution Order

-2. Role file directory — relative to the role YAML file
+1{role_dir}/skills/{name}/SKILL.mdSkills directory next to the role file

 How Merging Works